Salvos-Dev/hypr/README.md

 `sudo pacman -S --needed - < pkglist.txt`

-If you aren't using Arch Linux refer to your distributions documentation as I am ONLY supporting Arch Linux.
+If you aren't using Arch Linux refer to your distribution's documentation as I am ONLY supporting Arch Linux.

 ## Final setup